Curriculum

 -

-By the end of this course, your learners will be able to do the following:- Apply knowledge of basic arithmetic skills to complete math-related tasks in an office setting
+By the end of this course, you’ll be able to do the following:

 -

-By the end of this course, your learners will be able to do the following:
+By the end of this course, you’ll be able to:

 -

-By the end of this course, your learners will be able to do the following:
+By the end of this course, you’ll be able to:

-- Explain the administrative and clinical roles in the medical office and functions within the EHR that are utilized routinely in these roles
+- Explain the administrative and clinical roles in the medical office and functions within the EHR that are utilized routinely in these roles.

-- Complete simulated health records in SimCharts
+- Complete simulated health records in practice electronic health record software

 -